nourGhribi/GoogleTrendsReplication/SourceCode/README.md

-# ada-2020-project-milestone-p3-p3_adanas

-## Title
-Forecasting Dow Jones Index Volatility during the COVID-19 crisis.
+## Forecasting Dow Jones Index Volatility during the COVID-19 crisis.

 ## Abstract
 The paper has shown a clear improvement in near-term forecasting performance by adding appropriate Google Trends time series as predictors, in particular during recessions.
 While the paper was focused on economic indicators, we would like to tackle the stock market and especially the NASDAQ index (subject to change for an individual stock).
 Our goal will be to to relate the index volatility to the query volume of related search terms during the COVID-19 pandemic.
 To do so, we will first need to find the most relevant search terms for the selected index/stock.
 Then, we will use an AR model with and without Trends data to forecast the index/stock volatility.
 Finally, we’ll try to improve this model.